-The waiver is administered by the Division of Developmental Disabilities through an interagency agreement with the Single State Medicaid Agency, Department of Social Services, Mo HealthNet Division.
-Through intergovernmental agreements specific waiver administrative tasks are delegated to the boards or other not for profit entities that contract with the Division of Developmental Disabilities to provide Targeted Case Management services of the participating counties with oversight by the Division of Developmental Disabilities, which is the operating agency.
+The waiver is administered by the Division of Developmental Disabilities (DD) through an interagency agreement with the Department of Social Services, the Single State Medicaid Agency.
+Through intergovernmental agreements specific waiver administrative tasks are delegated to the boards or other not for profit entities that contract with the Division of DD to provide Targeted Case Management (TCM)services of the participating counties with oversight by the Division of DD, which is the operating agency.